numbworks/nwdocstringchecking/docs/docs-nwdocstringchecking.md

 ## Introduction

-`nwdocstringchecking` is an application designed to check which methods in a Python file lack of docstrings.
+`nwdocstringchecking` is an application designed to check which methods in a Python file lack docstrings.

 ## Getting Started